rushirg/ComputerVision/ImageTransformation/README.md

 ## Summary
-Following script(cat.py) have the implementation for rotation, translation, and scaling of an image.
+Following script(cat.py) have the implementation for rotation, translation, and scaling of an image.</br>

-The data(image.png) for cat.py is at data/
+The script uses image.png as an input image for the operations.

 ### Installation
 Make sure Python is installed on your system.</br>